Manhsy/Ant-Game/README.md

 - collide with flag: accepts a number between 1-9, if that number is exactly 1 larger than the current flag that the ant is on, ant have made a good move
 - collide with spider: decreases ant's health by 1
 - game tick: decreases ant's food level by food consumption rate & move all the movable objects

+## To play:
+- download all files in src folder
+- use eclipse to create a CodeName1 project